NNPDF/nnpdf/doc/sphinx/source/theory/theoryparamsinfo.md

 EScaleVar                                                  1
 ```

-Sometimes the pretty printing of pandas cuts the output to fit in the terminal
+Sometimes the printing cuts the output to fit in the terminal
-nicely, for example with the CKM matrix elements above.
+for example with the CKM matrix elements above.
 If you want to see the
-full output, or just keep a permanent record of the table then you can specify
+full output, or just keep a permanent record of the table then you can use the
-an output directory, in which the table will be saved - with a sensible name:
+flag --dumptable which will save a copy of the table in your current working
+directory:

 ```
-$ vp-checktheory 53 -o example_directory
+$ vp-checktheory 53 --dumptable
-[INFO]: Saving info table to /Users/michael/nnpdfgit/nnpdf/example_directory/theory_53_info.csv
+[INFO]: Saving info table to theory_53_info.csv
                                           Info for theory 53 ID                                                        53
 PTO                                                        2